 Eric looked confused.
 “But you sound like the gal from London who worked here last year.”

 After breakfast, we gathered in front of a sign warning us about ‘the inherent dangers of equine activities’ to be introduced to our horses.
 How unlike the Pony Club it all was, with not a pair of jodhpurs or a hard hat to be seen.
-Everyone wore blue jeans, the wranglers’ legs further protected by chaps, those leather leggings belted together at the waist.
+Everyone on the ranch wore blue jeans, the wranglers’ legs further protected by chaps, those leather leggings belted together at the waist.
 Most of the male guests favored baseball caps, Donna from California had brought a straw hat adorned with paper flowers, and the rest of us wore cowboy hats.

 The previous evening, Jerry had gone round discreetly asking each of his guests their height and weight, to help match them with the right horse.